Skip to main content

 Like many tumors, pituitary tumors causing acromegaly have been shown to respond to radiation therapy.

-• Efficacy: Radiation appears to be less effective at reducing growth hormone down to normal levels, though it is very good at stopping growth of the mass.
+• Efficacy: Radiation appears to be less effective at reducing growth hormone down to normal levels, though it is very good at stopping the growth of the mass.

 • Prognosis: The decline in growth hormone is very slow and those affected will often present with other hormone deficiencies later on.